 - Next, select "New Appointment with My Advisor" and click "schedule appointment."

-- Click on "select advisor" and choose "Amanda McFadden" or "Matthew Augeri."
+- Click on "select advisor" and choose "Matthew Augeri."

 - From there you will be able to select the date, time, and format (in person or phone).
 In person appointments are located in the Pomerantz Career Center, third floor, Pomerantz Center.

-If neither Amanda McFadden nor Matthew Augeri appear as an option for scheduling, or if none of the times available work for you, please email.
+If Matthew Augeri does not appear as an option for scheduling, or if none of the times available work for you, please email.